IvanciniGT/kubernetesTRaining/notes/day3.md

         - Kubernetes DNS Server
         - Kubernetes API Manager
         - Kubernetes scheduller.
 This one decides where (in which node) a new pod is going to be deployed
+        - Kubernetes proxy: This one manages netFilter Rules on each host
         - ...

 We are still missing a Virtual Network Driver.